 Well, you might have heard that antioxidants are good for you.
 While naturally occurring antioxidant properties found in berries, green tea and kidney beans may have a positive effect on maintaining healthy heart function amongst other things, antioxidants found in foods as additives are (again) produced in a lab from, hang on …petroleum??
-They are basically a form of preservatives, but since they have anti oxidising properties they are called antioxidants – pretty sneaky if you ask me (see my post about “preservative free” peanut butter).
+They are basically a form of preservatives, but since they have anti oxidising properties they are called antioxidants – pretty sneaky if you ask me.

 Typical products containing bad antioxidants are dairy blend edible fats and oils, margarine, dripping, salad dressing, lipsticks, biscuits, cakes, fats and oils, cereals, pastry and pastry products, sweets, edible oils, chewing gum, fats, margarine, nuts, instant potato products.